change-metrics/monocle/README.md

   uses `latest`.
 - `MONOCLE_TITLE=<title>` to change the title of the web application.
 By default it is `Monocle`.
+- `ES_XMS and ES_XMX` to change the ElasticSearch JVM HEAP SIZE.
+By default 512m.

 ### GitHub authentication